RobAldous/RobAldous/README.md

 # Hi there 👋, I'm Rob

-Data Analyst passionate about transforming raw data into actionable insights and business value.
-I have recently completed a Bootcamp to give me the basics to start a career in data.
+I'm an experienced customer account manager, delivering excellent customer service with a keen eye for administration.
+I have recently completed a Bootcamp, adding the basics to my skillset with the intention of beginning a career in data analysis.

 ---